 Using alcohol during pregnancy can cause the same risks as using alcohol in general.
 But it poses extra risks to the unborn baby.
 When a pregnant woman drinks alcohol, it easily passes across the placenta to the fetus.
 Because of this, drinking alcohol can harm the baby's development.

 There is no "safe" level of alcohol use during pregnancy.
 Larger amounts of alcohol appear to increase the problems.
 Binge drinking is more harmful than drinking small amounts of alcohol.

 Timing of alcohol use during pregnancy is also important.
 Drinking alcohol is likely most harmful during the first 3 months of pregnancy.
 But drinking alcohol any time during pregnancy can be harmful.

 A baby with fetal alcohol syndrome may have the following symptoms:

 A physical exam of the baby may show a heart murmur or other heart problems.
 As the baby grows, there may be signs of delayed mental development.
 There also may be problems with the face and bones.

-Women who are pregnant or who are trying to get pregnant should avoid drinking any amount of alcohol.
-Pregnant women with alcoholism should join an alcohol abuse rehabilitation program and be checked closely by a health care provider throughout pregnancy.
+Women who are pregnant or who are trying to get pregnant should not drink any amount of alcohol.
+Pregnant women with alcohol use disorder should join a rehabilitation program and be checked closely by a health care provider throughout pregnancy.